 Marian Anderson was one of the most celebrated singers of the twentieth century.
-She broke many barriers for African American artists in the United States, becoming the first African-American woman to ever perform at the White House and the first African-American to sing with New York’s Metropolitan Opera.
-Marian Anderson worked for several years as a delegate to the United Nations Human Rights Committee and as a “goodwill ambassadress” for the United States Department of State, giving concerts all over the world.
+Anderson was the first African-American woman to ever perform at the White House and the first African-American to sing with New York’s Metropolitan Opera.
+She worked for several years as a delegate to the United Nations Human Rights Committee and as a “goodwill ambassadress” for the United States Department of State, giving concerts all over the world.
 She participated in the civil rights movement in the 1960s, singing at the March on Washington for Jobs and Freedom in 1963.
 The recipient of numerous awards and honors, Anderson was awarded the Presidential Medal of Freedom in 1963, the Kennedy Center Honors in 1978, the National Medal of Arts in 1986, and a Grammy Lifetime Achievement Award in 1991.

 Marian Anderson’s painting by Betsy Graves Reyneau